fusorjs/dom/DOCS.md

 - Boolean values are not shown, so you could do logical expressions: `isVisible && modalDialog`.
 - Static array values are treated as the usual children (nested arrays not supported yet).
-- Dynamic array values will replace associated children (currently **all children will be replaced**, just use a single dynamic children array for now).
+- Dynamic array values will replace ~~associated children~~ (it is in development, currently **all children will be replaced**, just use a single dynamic children array for now).

 ## Updating